 |(Background shot of New Orleans skyline from M. Lamar Griffin, Sr. via WikiCommons.)|

-Join the National Freedom of Information Coalition and the Public Affairs Research Council of Louisiana for the 2013 FOI Summit Friday, May 17, and Saturday, May 18, from the Renaissance Arts Hotel in New Orleans.
+The National Freedom of Information Coalition and state host, the Public Affairs Research Council of Louisiana convened the 2013 FOI Summit Friday, May 17, and Saturday, May 18, from the Renaissance Arts Hotel in New Orleans.

 3:00 - 4:00 p.m. — Yes, You CAN . . . on a Shoestring: Practical tips for the most vexing challenges facing NFOIC member coalitions, from effective ways to advocate for better open government and laws without running afoul of IRS lobbying rules to maintaining an effective Web presence and fundraising in an era when foundation money is hard to find and eroding business models are negatively affecting the generosity of traditional media-industry donors.